alexey-komarov/node-binsrch/README.md

 - Finds the last element in `arr` that is less than or equal to the target.
 - Returns the index of the found element, or `-1` if not found.

+### `contains(arr, cmp)`
+- Finds if `arr` contains the target element.
+- The method returns true as soon as the value is found.
+  This can improve performance in scenarios where the exact index is not needed.

 ## Usage

 ```js